codenamev/spree_product_documents/README.markdown

 ========

 * Currently supports Microsoft Word, Microsft Excel, and PDF documents.
-* This extension has only been tested with Spree 0.11.x
+* This extension has only been tested with Spree 0.11.x, and 0.60.x

 TODO:
 =====